danielsaidi/website_danielsaidi/collections/_posts/2017/2017-11-01-uitextview-placeholder.md

 }
 ```

-As you can see, the placeholder text and color is fully customizable.
-However, I
+As you can see, the placeholder text and color is customizable.
+However, I add
-add app-specific extensions that call the functions with app-specific colors, so
+app-specific extensions that call the functions with app-specific colors, so I
-I don't have to pass around colors everywhere in my app.
+don't have to pass around colors everywhere.

 Whenever I create a text view, I run `setupPlaceholder(...)` to setup a standard
 placeholder text.
 This operation will abort if the view already has text content.

-Whenever editing will begin, I call `setupPlaceholderBeforeEditing(...)` to make
+When editing begins, I call `setupPlaceholderBeforeEditing(...)` to ensure that
-sure the placeholder text is correctly removed and prepare the view for editing.
+the placeholder text is correctly removed and prepare the view for editing.
+To
-To determine if the view currently displays the placeholder, we compare the text
+determine if the view currently displays the placeholder, we compare the text
 and placeholder colors.
 However, this requires that we use different text colors
 for text and placeholder text.

 Whenever editing ends, I call `setupPlaceholder(...)` once again to re-apply the
 placeholder, if the user hasn't entered any text.

-You can grab the code from my [iExtra](https://github.com/danielsaidi/iExtra).